Struggling to get executive interviews, despite sending out resume after resume?

 That’s right: Even if you carefully construct every sentence of your resume, most people will read only the first page.
 They’ll glance through to see where you went to school, look at a few dates in your career history, then navigate right back to the top.

 If there’s a major win from your career (a degree from MIT, a massive contract you signed, a team you led to a dramatic turnaround, or other career-defining achievements), it better be on the front page of your executive resume.
 See point #2.

 4 – Your Resume is Treading Water, Career-Wise.

-If your idea of an executive resume update is just tacking on your latest job, it’s probably too long!
-No one wants to wade through all the details you might have even forgotten.
+If your idea of an executive resume update is tacking on your latest job, it’s probably devolved into a career obituary full of irrelevant details.

 If you intend to win an executive position, you’ll need achievement-driven language, plus different keywords and a fresh presentation format – far different from what you’d use for a mid-career position.